oxidecomputer/oxide.ts/README.md

 # oxide.ts

-This will be automated, but to generate the client (`Api.ts`) manually:
+To generate the client manually:

 ```
 # optional: update omicron sha in OMICRON_VERSION